 A person’s culture, family history, job, and where and how they live are just some of the things that can affect how well a medicine, treatment, or other health intervention will work for them.

-Treatments must be proven safe and effective for all, so research studies need to include people from diverse backgrounds and lived experiences.
+Treatments must be proven safe and effective for all, so research studies must include people from different backgrounds and lived experiences.

-To guarantee that all communities benefit from scientific advances, research must include people with a variety of lived experiences and living conditions, as well as characteristics like race and ethnicity, age, sex, and sexual orientation.
-Through its programs, CEAL supports research teams, programs, institutions, and other entities conducting community-engaged research with communities and groups where health disparities exist.
+To guarantee that all communities benefit from scientific advances, research must include people with various lived experiences and living conditions, as well as characteristics including age, sex, and other demographic factors.
+Through its programs, CEAL supports research teams, programs, institutions, and other entities performing community-engaged research with groups who experience a greater burden of poor health outcomes.